Machine learning for hydrodynamic stability: Introduction

 \section{Introduction}

 The issue of hydrodynamic stability has been extensively studied over the last century.
-Excellent books on the topic include Joseph~\cite{joseph76}, Landau \& Lifshitz~\cite{landau87}, Drazin \& Reid~\cite{drazin81} and Schmid \& Henningson~\cite{schmid01}.
-The graduate textbook by Drazin~\cite{drazin02} provides a perfect introduction to the subject.
+Excellent books on the topic include \cite{joseph76}, \cite{landau87}, \cite{drazin81} and \cite{schmid01}.
 Linearizations for small perturbations of a base (steady) flow are the starting point for developing mathematical theory and often provide results that match with laboratory experiments.
-Classical {linear stability} analysis assumes exponential behaviour of infinitesimal perturbations and leads to characteristic eigenvalue problems that can be analysed theoretically (following in the footsteps of Lord Rayleigh).
+Classical linear stability analysis assumes exponential behaviour of infinitesimal perturbations and leads to characteristic eigenvalue problems that can be analysed theoretically (following in the footsteps of Lord Rayleigh).
 They can also be explored computationally by discretising the governing partial differential equations (PDEs) linearised about the base flow and solving a high-dimensional eigenvalue problem to track the critical eigenvalues.
-See Cliffe et al.~\cite{cliffe00} for a comprehensive review and Wubs \& Dijkstra~\cite[Chap.\,6]{wubs23} for a contemporary treatment.
+See \cite{cliffe00} for a comprehensive review and \cite[Chap.\,6]{wubs23} for a contemporary treatment.
+A practical issue is that classical eigenvalue analysis provides no information about the size of asymmetric perturbation needed \rbl{to initiate} a transition to an asymmetric flow profile from an unstable symmetric flow pattern.
+In this work, the influence of the {\it perturbation magnitude} will be assessed.
+The motivation for this is to provide insight into the relative difficulty of assessing flow stability by laboratory experiment.
 The concept of ``learning from data'' has become mainstream over the past decade with activity in all areas of science.
-As noted by Strang~\cite{strang19} the central goal of machine learning is to construct a function that classifies the training data correctly, so it can generalise to unseen test data.
-Assessing the effectiveness of a rudimentary (shallow) neural network in correctly classifying hydrodynamic stability is our primary focus here.
+Quoting from \cite{strang19}, the central goal of machine learning is to construct a function that classifies the training data correctly, so it can generalise to unseen test data.
+Assessing the effectiveness of a rudimentary neural network in correctly classifying hydrodynamic stability will be the focus of this study.